 - Trade and service organizations whose mission is focused primarily on serving other literary arts nonprofits.

-General Operating Grants
+2026 General Operating Grants

 - General operating grants provide unrestricted funding to support a literary arts nonprofit’s mission, activities, and administrative needs.
 These grants are disbursed to nonprofits in a single payment and intended for use over a five-year period.

-- Literary arts nonprofits applying for a general operating grant must complete an eligibility quiz and submit an application form via Submittable by December 19, 2025, at 8:59 p.m.
+- Literary arts nonprofits that are eligible to apply must submit an application form on Submittable by December 19, 2025, at 8:59 p.m.
 PST / 9:59 p.m.
 MST / 10:59 p.m.
 CST / 11:59 p.m.
 EST.

 - The Literary Arts Fund is not responsible for applications not received by the deadline due to user error.
 Applicants may visit the Submitter Resource Center or contact Submittable for questions about using the platform and technical support.